 Lacto vegetarian: Lacto vegetarians don’t eat meat, fish, poultry or eggs, but do eat dairy products.

 Ovo vegetarian: Ovo vegetarians don’t eat meat, fish, poultry or dairy, but do eat eggs.

 Vegan: Vegans avoid eating any animal products.
 They don’t eat any meat products, dairy, eggs, honey, or gelatin.
 Some vegans (and some other types of vegetarians) choose not to wear clothes containing animal products, such as leather, wool, or silk, or use products such as lotion or makeup that may have been tested on animals.

 Why do people decide to be vegetarian?

 People decide to become a vegetarian for many reasons.
 Some common motivators include the environment, animal rights, and health.
 You may relate to many of these reasons or have different reasons altogether.
 Deciding to become vegetarian is an individual decision.

 Are vegetarian diets healthy?

 Carbohydrates provide energy and vitamins for your brain and muscles.
-Grain products, especially whole grains, are very important because they provide the carbohydrate, fiber, and many vitamins that your body needs.
-Vegetarians should be sure to eat a variety of whole grains such as whole wheat bread, pasta and tortillas, brown rice, bulgur, and quinoa.
+Grain products, especially whole grains, are very important because they provide the carbohydrate, fiber, and many vitamins and minerals that your body needs.
+Vegetarians should be sure to eat a variety of whole grains such as whole wheat bread, pasta and tortillas, brown rice, oats, bulgur, and quinoa.

 Fat is needed by your body to stay healthy.
 Fat provides essential fatty acids and helps your body absorb certain vitamins.
 Excellent sources of healthy fats include nuts or nut butters, oils, and avocados.